Yeazzz/gpro/README.md

-# GPrO: Generate, Predict and Optimize 3 steps to design artifitial promoters
+# GPrO: Generate, Predict and Optimize 3 steps to design artificial promoters
 ## Install
 `git clone https://github.com/Yeazzz/gpro.git`
 ## Quick Start
 Using over data to quick start Gpro
 ### Demo 1: Design core promoters of E. coli
-In our previous research *'Synthetic promoter design in Escherichia coli based on a deep generative network'*, we designed artifitial promoters which had successfully expressed in E. coli.
+In our previous research *'Synthetic promoter design in Escherichia coli based on a deep generative network'*, we designed artificial promoters which had successfully expressed in E. coli.
 Using **Gpro** can easily reappear our result.

 Train the generator using  nature E. coli core promoters sequences:
 ```